Hydrodynamics and hydrostatics for a class of asymmetric particle systems with open boundaries: Abstract

 \section{Abstract}

-We consider multidimensional attractive particle systems with product invariant measures and open boundaries.
-We show that the Euler hydrodynamic limit is a scalar conservation law with boundary conditions of Bardos, Leroux and N\'{e}d\'{e}lec.
-The stationary profile between parallel hyperplanes follows by proving asymptotic stability of entropy solutions.
-Examples include fluxes with several minima and maxima.
+We consider attractive particle systems in $\Z^d$ with product invariant measures.
+We prove that when particles are restricted to a subset of $\Z^d$, with birth and death dynamics at the boundaries, the hydrodynamic limit is given by the unique entropy solution of a conservation law, with boundary conditions in the sense of Bardos et al. (\cite{bln}).
+For the hydrostatic limit between parallel hyperplanes, we prove a multidimensional version of the phase diagram conjectured in \cite{ps}, and show that it is robust with respect to perturbations of the boundaries.

 \emph{AMS 2000 subject classifications.} 60K35, 82C22, 82C26; 35L65, 35L67, 35L50.\\ \\ \emph{Key words and phrases.} Asymmetric particle system with open boundaries; hydrodynamics and hydrostatics; boundary-driven phase transition; scalar conservation law; entropy solution; BLN boundary condition.